-The higher education sector is experiencing a paradigm shift as it strives to adjust to an increasingly competitive and digital-led learning landscape.
+The education sector is experiencing a paradigm shift as it strives to adjust to a fast-changing and digital-led learning landscape.

-Despite regular change to standards and regulations, the sector has been slow to embrace organisational change and to innovate in digital terms, until now.
+Despite regular alternation to standards and regulations, the sector has been slow to embrace organisational change and to innovate in digital terms, until now.

-Higher education is still early in its digital transformation; however the heightening expectations of savvy students, increasing financial pressures and a competitive global landscape have set the wheels of digital change in motion and given rise to a ‘survival of the fittest’ mentality.
+Education is still in the early stages of digital transformation, however the heightening expectations of savvy students, increasing financial pressures and a changing global landscape have set the wheels of digital change in motion and given rise to a ‘survival of the fittest’ mentality.